Hey, I thought I made myself clear in the last hour.

 He did it.

-Got us out of a rock.
+Got us out of Iraq.

-All it's all lies, but that's the legacy, the media will write it for him.
+The media will write it for him.

 What if Hillary comes along and does an even better job?